Skip to content

 • Ellipses indicate truncation on either side.

-• Every occurrence of every query token inside the snippet is marked, not just the anchor.
+• Every occurrence of every query token inside the snippet is highlighted, not just the anchor.

 An empty snippet means the match was in a field without a rich body (e.g. the slug or a filename); the hit still shows, labelled by its source.